 This is solely for updated remixes, compilations and HD remasters, many of which are being released now.
 This category judges the merit of a collection in terms of its additional perks, side content, unlockables, art, historical tidbits, faithfulness and accuracy, or the titles included in the collection.

 Replayability is replay value, measured by things like how many difficulty modes there are, the presence of new game plus, the addition of DLC, the multitude of collectibles, the game’s addictive properties.
 What keeps you coming back?
 What specifically makes the game a longer play?

 Derivative versus innovative, that’s the question which this category attempts to answer.
 Uniqueness requires special consideration of context and making connections between a subject and pre-existent, similar subjects which may or may not have served as direct inspirations.
 Should uniqueness be graded?
 Surely there’s more value in something fresh and new rather than something that comes off as a rip-off or copy cat.
 Other considerations aside, how unique is the game?

 My Personal Grade

-*Note that a final aggregated score based on the eight categories will conclude the review.
+*Note that a final aggregated score based on the eight categories chosen by the writer will conclude each critique.